ArmandDS/etlInsurance/README.rst

-to request a profitabilty report for agency 16 for all years  all **/profitability/agency/16** :
+to request a profitabilty report for agency 16 for all years  **/profitability/agency/16** :

 .. code-block:: bash